A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

-With this, we can give a more intuitive and equivalent definition of the outer hull as follows.
+Below, we define \emph{intersection points}, which parameterise the intersection of two faces of an embedded complex.

-\begin{remark} The outer hull of an embedded complex $X$ can be also viewed as the maximal subset $X_{\text{out}} \subset X$ such that there exists a non-intersecting path from any far away point not contained in $X$ to each face of $X_{\text{out}}$. \end{remark} Another central term is \textit{intersection points},i.e.\ points where triangles of the complex meet, but which are not vertices or on common edges. \begin{definition}[Intersection points] Let $(X,\phi)$ be an embedded simplicial complex.
-We say that the embedding (or just $X$) has an \textit{intersection point} $p\in \mathbb{R}^3$ if there exist faces $f_1,f_2$ such that $p\in \mathrm{conv}(\phi(f_1))\cap \mathrm{conv}(\phi(f_2))$ and $p \not= \phi(v)$ for all vertices $v \in f_1 \cap f_2$.
-Write $I(X,\phi)$ for the collection of all intersection points and $I(X,\phi,f) := I(X,\phi) \cap \mathrm{conv}(\phi(f))$ for the collection of all intersection points of a fixed face $f$.
-If $I(X,\phi)$ is empty, we call the embedded surface \textit{intersection-free}, else we say that it has \textit{self-intersections}, as in Figure \ref{self-intersection}. \end{definition} Rectifying intersections points is important to be able to infer about the outside and inside of our embedded surface, as is described in Remark \ref{rem:outer_hull_intersections}.
+\begin{definition}[Intersection points] Let $(X,\phi)$ be an embedded simplicial complex.
+We say that $X$ is a \emph{self-intersecting complex} or has \emph{self-intersections} if there exist two faces $f_1\neq f_2$ and a point $p\in \mathbb{R}^3$ such that i.e.\ $p$ is not a common vertex of $f_1$ and $f_2$ and lies inside both faces.
+Since the intersection of convex sets is again convex, we have that $\mathrm{conv}(\phi(f_1))\cap \mathrm{conv}(\phi(f_2)) \setminus (f_1 \cap f_2)$ can be written as the convex hull of finitely many points, called \emph{intersections points}, contained in the edges of $f_1$ and $f_2$.
+We write $I(X,\phi)$ for the collection of all intersection points and $I(X,\phi,f) := I(X,\phi) \cap \mathrm{conv}(\phi(f))$ for the collection of all intersection points of a fixed face $f$.
+If the set of intersection points $I(X,\phi)$ is empty, we call the embedded complex \emph{intersection-free}, else we say that it has \emph{self-intersections}. \end{definition}

+For computation of self-intersections of a complex, one can consider all possible face-pairs and check if they intersect.
+One way to determine whether two faces have an intersection is to check if any of the edges of one of the faces intersects with the other face, and vice versa.
+By examining the computed intersection points, as seen in Section \ref{sec:detection}, we determine if an intersection is present or not.

+\begin{definition} Let $X,X'$ be two embedded complexes.
+We say that $X,X'$ are \emph{geometrically equivalent} if they give rise to the same chambers and in this case we call $X'$ a \emph{retriangulation} of $X$.
+We say that $X'$ \emph{rectifies} $X$ if both embedded complexes are geometrically equivalent and $X'$ has no self-intersections. \end{definition}